msimerson/mail-dmarc/README.md

 ## dkim

+If Mail::DKIM::Verifier was used to validate the message, just pass in the Mail::DKIM::Verifier object that processed the message:

+    $dmarc->dkim( $dkim_verifier );

-The dkim method accepts an array reference.
-Each array element represents a DKIM signature in the message and consists of the 4 keys shown in this example:
+Otherwise, pass in an array reference.
+Each member of the DKIM array results represents a DKIM signature in the message and consists of the 4 keys shown in this example:

     $dmarc->dkim( [
             {